mauroseb/tradezero-pricer/HACKING.rst

 This application follows a set of style guidelines for clarity.
-Evem though this is a small test project, it is desired to follow common accepted standards to help understand and maintain the code..
+Evem though this is a small test project, it is desired to follow common accepted standards to help understand and maintain the code.

 General
 -------